SCA New Jersey

 The SCA is a national non-profit changing lives through hands-on conservation work in the outdoors.
 Our program participants protect and restore national parks, marine sanctuaries, cultural landmarks and community green spaces at various locations across the country.
 After a summer working with the SCA, program participants emerge with increased environmental awareness, social responsibility and leadership skills.

-During the program, participants learn how to work as members of a diverse team of peers; gain knowledge of public land resources, environmental issues, and career readiness skills; increase understanding of environmental and trail restoration techniques; acquire experience in public service and outdoor recreation; and develop valuable professional skills through teambuilding and leadership activities.
+During the program, participants learn how to work as members of a diverse team of peers; gain knowledge of public land resources, environmental issues, and career readiness skills; increase their understanding of environmental and trail restoration techniques; acquire experience in public service and outdoor recreation; and develop valuable professional skills through teambuilding and leadership activities.

 This program is very competitive and not all applicants will be accepted into the program.
 Applicants will be informed after the deadline in May if they have been accepted into the program.